flipt-io/flipt/examples/nextjs/README.md

 **Note:** This example is not meant to be used in production, it is only meant to demonstrate how to use Flipt with NextJS.

-It uses both the [Flipt TypeScript SDK](https://github.com/flipt-io/flipt-node)  and [Flipt Browser SDK](https://github.com/flipt-io/flipt-client-sdks/tree/main/flipt-client-browser) to evalute feature flags from the Flipt API in two different ways:
+It uses both the [Flipt Node SDK](https://github.com/flipt-io/flipt-client-sdks/tree/main/flipt-client-node) and [Flipt Browser SDK](https://github.com/flipt-io/flipt-client-sdks/tree/main/flipt-client-browser) to evalute feature flags from the Flipt API in two different ways:

 1. Using the [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) function to evaluate the flags on the server side before rendering the page
 1. Using the Flipt Browser SDK to evaluate the flags in the browser/client side